 The Center for the Arts has developed two models for pedagogical collaboration between artists and non-artists.
 A co-taught course extends over an entire semester.
 An artist and non-artist jointly prepare a syllabus and share time within the classroom to teach the subject matter.
-They thereby share research methods and tools, while at the same time affording students the opportunity to witness the disciplines in dialogue.
-Non-arts faculty might take a course that they regularly teach and restructure the course with a performing arts faculty member, or the two faculty members can co-create an entirely new course.
-At this time, there is funding for one co-taught course per year that will provide course relief for one or both faculty members.
+They share research methods and tools, while at the same time affording students the opportunity to witness the disciplines in dialogue.
+Non-arts faculty might take a course that they regularly teach and restructure it with a performing arts faculty member, or the two faculty members can co-create an entirely new course.

-While many courses at Wesleyan could be considered co-taught, the courses listed below were developed in collaboration with Feet to the Fire.
+While many courses at Wesleyan could be considered co-taught, the courses listed below were developed in collaboration with the CFA's Creative Campus Initiative.

-Bill Johnston, Professor of Japanese History, and Eiko Otake, Creative Campus Fellow
+Instructors: Bill Johnston, professor of Japanese history, and Eiko Otake, Eiko Otake, Choreographer, Dancer, and Center for Creative Research Fellow

-Manju Hingorani, Associate Professor of Molecular Biology and Biochemistry, and Katja Kolcio, Associate Professor of Dance
+Instructors: Manju Hingorani, Associate Professor of Molecular Biology and Biochemistry and Katja Kolcio, Associate Professor of Dance

-Gillian Goslinga, Assistant Professor of Anthropology, and Jill Sigman, Founder and Creative Director of jillsigman/thinkdance
+Instructors: Assistant Professor Gillian Goslinga and Jill Sigman, Founder and Creative Director of jill sigman/thinkdance